 - 1 cup shredded cheddar cheese

 - 1 cup shredded Monterey Jack cheese

 - Preheat oven to 350 degrees F. Grease a 9x13 baking dish with cooking spray.

 - In a large mixing bowl, mix cream cheese with cumin, salt, and diced green chiles, until well combined.
 Add in shredded chicken and mix well.

-- Place about 1/3 cup of chicken mixture down the center of each tortilla.
-Roll up and place seam side down in preheated pan
+- Place about ⅓ cup of chicken mixture down the center of each tortilla.
+Roll up and place them seam-side down in the prepared pan.

 - Pour enchilada sauce evenly over the tortillas and then sprinkle with cheese.

-- Bake at 350 degrees for 20-25 minutes until cheese is bubbly and melted.
+- Bake, uncovered, for 20-25 minutes until cheese is bubbly and melted.

 - Serve enchiladas with minced cilantro, sour cream, avocados, etc.

 I have found the perfect chicken enchilada recipe!
 I used rotisserie chicken and made the homemade sauce which was easy and SO worth not just using canned sauce!
 I also love the taste of corn tortillas, quickly heated yellow (holds up much better than white) tortillas in a small amount of oil and placed on paper towels prior to assembling!
 Making them again this weekend when company coming over!
 Again—perfection!